Lumibricks: Wheat Field with Cypresses — Painting with Bricks

 So far, this is one of the best art-focused sets I’ve built — alongside LEGO Art Sunflowers.

-It also far exceeded my experience with LEGO Art Claude Monet – Bridge over a Pond of Water Lilies, which left a lot to be desired.
+It also far exceeded my thoughts on LEGOs Art Claude Monet – Bridge over a Pond of Water Lilies, which leaves a lot to be desired- atleast visually.
+That build feels flattee than it should, this is layered.

-Where that struggled for presence, this holds it effortlessly.
-Different interpretations.ìVery different results.
+Where that struggles for presence, to hold ny attention, this holds it effortlessly.
+Different interpretations.
+Very different results.

 Display Presence